pi-star-2025/pi_star/the_origin_of_flowers.md

 For example psychedelic mushrooms can do this.

-Grass made binary decisions (to “see” or not “see”; where the plant ozone "sees" it is filled with grass)
+Grass made binary decisions (to “see” or not “see”; where the plant ozone "sees" grass grows)

 Flowers make 4-branch decisions (left or right star, male or female)